 Ducato nail break kit – I had a small split in my nail when I was in Tokyo and needed something to hold it together as it was the day before my nail appointment at Disco Nails (if you haven’t seen my amazing manicure from Nago at Disco Nails take a look HERE).
 I went into a beauty shop, found a friendly shop assistant, said ‘excuse me’ in Japanese and then just showed her the split and she brought me this little packet of goodness.
 It includes nail glue, a very fine powder to dip your nail in once you’ve applied the glue and then a file to smooth it all down.
 It’s amazing!
 And my nail is still intact!

 Gel removal fingernail pockets – I had no idea what to call these!
 Whenever I’m removing gel nail varnish I use the foil method I also use to remove glitter, see tutorial HERE).
 But I’m hoping these little pockets will make it even easier.
 You just pour acetone in, the pads soak it up and then you pop your fingers in.
 I’m trying them today when I remove my gels (*sob*) so will let you know!

-Biore Facial wipes – Okay I admit that I just got these because of the adorable packaging.
-They are pretty standard wipes so I’ll keep them for travelling.
+Biore – Okay I admit that I just got these because of the adorable packaging.
+I have no idea what they are.